SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 to the backend LLM.
 Like `returnToUser`, this property only makes sense on the responding node.
 When `allowTools` is `true`, the LLM may respond with tool calls instead of text content, and WilmerAI passes those tool calls back to the frontend.
 Enabling it on non-responding nodes has no useful effect because tool call responses from internal nodes have no path back to the frontend.
+It is also actively risky on non-responders: if the model emits a tool call during an internal step (a reasoner, a summarizer), that node's output becomes a tool-call payload instead of the text the rest of the workflow expects.
 If the frontend request does not include tool definitions, this flag has no effect.

+How the node delivers the conversation matters for multi-round tool flows.
+A node that uses an authored `prompt` (embedding the conversation as text via variables) sends the backend a single user message; earlier tool calls and their results arrive inside that text rather than as native tool messages, which degrades a model's willingness to emit real tool calls on the round after a tool result.
+For those nodes, set `appendNativeToolExchange` (see Workflow_Features.md, Tool Call Passthrough) so the live tool exchange is delivered natively after the authored prompt.
+Collection-mode nodes (no `prompt`) already send native tool history and do not need it.

 When using local models that produce capitalized tool call function names (e.g., `Glob` instead of `glob`), set `"lowercaseToolCallFunctionNames": true` on the same responding node to normalize the casing before it reaches the